corda/corda/docs/source/node-services.rst

 The ``NodeAttachmentService`` provides an implementation of the ``AttachmentStorage`` interface exposed on the ``ServiceHub`` allowing transactions to add documents, copies of the contract code and binary data to transactions.
-The data is persisted to the local file system inside the attachments subfolder of the node workspace.
 The service is also interfaced to by the web server, which allows files to be uploaded via an HTTP post request.

 Flow framework and event scheduling services
 --------------------------------------------